bmaso/tensor-algebra/README.md

   tensor to different indexes using fixed offset in one or more dimension
   * Translated tensors are "clipped" to the same dimensionality and magnitude as the original tensor
   * Translated tensors are "backfilled" with a constant value, 0 by default.
-* ***permute*** -- This is the general term for rotating a tensor, allowing rotation in multiple dimensions at once.
-Think of the rotational capabilities of a Rubic's Cube.
 * ***reshape*** -- Without altering the overall number of elements in a tensor, define a tensor which takes an original tensor's elements while altering the dimensionality and magnitude.
   * For example changing a 3x4x5 tensor into a 10x6 tensor.
 Same number of elements, different dimensionality and/or magnitude
 * ***split*** -- Divide a tensor into several tensors of reduced